 What types of instruments trade on a Non-DVP basis?
 And how do these instruments trade?

 What is the settlement process of peer-to-peer digital asset transactions (i.e., transactions where there is no intermediary) and what risks does this process present?
 What is the settlement process for intermediated transactions in digital assets, such as those that execute on trading platforms or on the over-the-counter markets, and what risks does this process present?

 To what extent are investment advisers construing digital assets as “funds”, “securities”, or neither, for purposes of the Custody Rule?What considerations are advisers applying to reach this conclusion?

 It’s clear to me that the SEC is concerned about the compliance for investment advisers in trading digital assets, particularly as most of those trade will deviate from what they are used to seeing.
 This letter is only the first step in gathering more information before the SEC decides to implement actual rule changes (this is a much bigger deal than simply providing guidance!).
 What’s interesting to me is that the SEC does not seem to be jumping the gun in subjecting all non-DVP trades as under the custody rule, but rather is posing this as an opportunity for them to assess the underlying custody risks.

 As we all know, rule-changes like this take months to years to actually complete.
 I suspect this is really only the beginning of a long conversation, followed by numerous debates and comments before something actually happens.
-But if you are an investment adviser in the business of perhaps acting as a custodian for digital assets, these issues are important to pay attention to.
+But if you are an investment adviser in the business trading digital assets and are subject to the Custody Rule, these issues are important to pay attention to.

 Hope this helped clarify some of the ongoing issues and concerns, and that you learned something new today (I sure did!) 🙂